All Episodes

 He can't declassify.

-They'll argue that he didn't formally do it.
+He'll argue that he didn't formally do it.

-He didn't uh, but uh he can declassify anything he wants.
+But he can declassify anything he wants.

 Let's go to Chuck in Florida.

-Chuck, how are you doing?
+Chuck, how you doing?

 Thank you very much for the call.

-Uh I love your thoughts on this.
+I love your thoughts on this.

-So if you talk about the documents on Mar a Lago, you know, Trump was asked to put a lock on it.
+So if you talk about the documents on Mar-a-Lago, you know, Trump was asked to put a lock on it.

 He did.